I spent many hours in my room, preparing

 So here are some tips to get your Players into the Game:

-2. Use Music to make the Scene Believable – Do not be afraid to improvise.
+into the nearest crack.”2.
+Use Music to make the Scene Believable – Do not be afraid to improvise.
 Man, we used a Walkman or a tape deck with speakers to get the Players in the mood.
 Today, use your Computer, Ipad, or Iphone, and learn to control the mood of your players based on the scenario.
 I once played a classical Spanish Guitar CD, and told the players, “A band of talented musicians from Cormyr, came to Daggerfalls to entertain travelers who visited the Red Stone Inn.”
 Describing the music and musicians, the Players became more interested in the story, the scenario, and their surroundings.
 All I had to do was describe the room, the people, the noise, the decoration, and so much more.
 Players became interested in role playing.

 3. Draw